adnan-jahbli/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This directory was created to practice python programming language
+This project was fdone during ALX SE program, it aims to learn about unit testing, serializing, deserializing, JSON, args and kwargs in Python.